 St George's Hospital Charity works with the hospital to fund significant improvements to hospital facilities, research and medical equipment, and schemes that make a real difference in the experience of patients, families and staff.

-Islington and Kings Cross are collecting donations for their local charity, The Hackney Foodbank.
+Islington and Kings Cross are collecting Easter egg donations for their local charity, The Hackney Foodbank.
 The Hackney Foodbank support people who are in crisis or trapped in poverty with compassion and dignity.
 They do this by providing emergency food parcels, which offer practical, immediate relief in moments of crisis, and by connecting people with local organisations that can help them to address the root causes and broader effects of poverty in their lives.

-Harrow is also collecting donations from their local charity Kids Can Achieve.
+Harrow is collecting Easter egg donations from their local charity Kids Can Achieve.
 Kids Can Achieves vision is to provide engaging, inclusive, and innovative play and experiential opportunities which enable learning-disabled children and young people to develop their social and emotional resilience.
 The Harrow team wants to collect as many as possible to donate more than they did in 2020!